 - 1 cup diced or diagonally sliced carrot

 - 1 medium sweet potato, peeled and diced

 - 1 cup diced turnip

 Set a wok or stir-fry pan over medium heat.
-Add two teaspoons of the oil.
+Add half of the oil.
 Remove the tempeh from the marinade and add it to the wok, turning it immediately to coat both sides with oil.
 Brown the tempeh on both sides.
 Remove it from the pan and dice.

-Add the remaining two teaspoons oil to the wok, swirling it to coat the bottom and sides.
+Add the remaining oil to the pan, swirling it to coat the bottom and sides.
 Add the onion and stir-fry for two to three minutes, until it appears translucent.